HuseyinAA/WPF-EF_Project/README.md

 ##### Project Retrospective

 I managed to work quickly on this sprint but I did run into a few issues that could have been avoided I had taken a bit more time to think about the possible use case of certain database fields.
 As a result I had to drop my tables as I noticed that by making my database primary keys auto increment I am unable to set them manually.
+After that I was able recreate the tables and scaffold the database.

+I noticed that I had underestimated this sprint as I managed to finish it ahead of our evening reviews.
+I need to take into consideration on how long a feature may take and plan properly.
+Based on todays situation I can predict that I will be doing more than today in tomorrows sprint.